Faqih Maulana

-Muhammad Faqih Maulana (born 11 September 2004) is an Indonesian professional footballer who plays as a left-back for Liga 1 club Persis Solo.
+Muhammad Faqih Maulana (born 11 September 2004) is an Indonesian professional footballer who plays as a left-back for Championship club Adhyaksa Bekasi.

 Club career

 Persis Solo

 Faqih is one of the young players promoted from the Persis Solo Youth.
 On 21 February 2023, Faqih made his league debut for Persis in a 4–1 win over PSS Sleman.

 PSIS Semarang (loan)

 Faqih was loaned to PSIS Semarang for half a season until the end of the 2024–25 Liga 1 competition.